bytesfield/simple-kyc/README.md

 [PHP](https://php.net) 7.4+ and [Composer](https://getcomposer.org) are required.

-To get the latest version of Simple-Kyc, simply require it
+To get the latest version of Simple-Kyc, simply require it.

 ```bash
 composer require bytesfield/simple-kyc